 For three days in September the little town of Looe in South East Cornwall gets hit with big music, manic entertainment and a smattering of culture for good measure.
 The festival pops up from nowhere to transform the beach and the streets, giving locals & visitors from all over the world a chance to mingle and enjoy the show.
 Everywhere is the venue, everybody’s welcome to the party.
 And every year, we try to push it one step further.

 For a new festival, LMF has attracted big names from the start.
 Even in our first year, back in 2011 we persuaded Roy Wood, Adrian Edmonson, The Selecter and From the Jam to the party.
-Since then we’ve seen The Darkness, Reef, Seth Lakeman, Chas & Dave, The Damned, The Stranglers, Levellers, The Skints, Showaddywaddy, Frank Turner, Squeeze and Brand New Heavies all blasting sand off the beach.
-The headliners are always backed by 100+ local, national & international acts from singer songwriters and folk through to hip hop, indie, funk & punk.
+Since then we’ve seen The Darkness, Reef, Seth Lakeman, Chas & Dave, The Damned, The Stranglers, Levellers, The Skints, Showaddywaddy, Frank Turner, Squeeze, Brand New Heavies, Jools Holland, Johnny Marr and The Proclaimers all blasting sand off the beach.
+The headliners are always backed by 100+ local, national & international acts from singer-songwriters and folk through to hip hop, indie, funk & punk.

 It was probably the wettest gig I think I've ever been involved in...and yet almost because of that was also one of the most enjoyable in a long time...the fantastic location on the beach and the warmth of the organisers and huge crowd who stuck it out made it a very memorable occasion...God knows what it would've been like in more clement weather!
 I'd love to come back and find out... ~ Baz, The Stranglers

 ‘Looe Music Festival - a beautiful place and beautiful people.
 The Darkness thank you all!
 Rock on’ ~ The Darkness